The Levin approach to the numerical calculation of phase functions

+is the sum of the diagonal matrix whose nonzero entries are $\psi_1(t),\ldots,\psi_n(t)$ and a logarithm of the identity matrix.
+In particular, Magnus expansions converge to a matrix which can be represented at a cost independent of the magnitudes even though the individual terms in the expansion do not have this property.

+Ostensibly, Magnus expansion methods apply to a much large class of systems of differential equations than the algorithms we describe here.
+However, since essentially any system of ordinary differential equations can be converted into scalar form (see, for instance, \cite{Kolchin}), it is possible to use our methods to solve a large class of systems of linear ordinary differential equations in time independent of the magnitudes of their coefficient matrices.
+We give one such example in the numerical experiments of this paper (see Section~\ref{section:experiments:7}) and leave a description of this approach to a future work.
+We note, however, that an approach of this type involves representing a fundamental matrix for a system of differential equations (\ref{introduction:system}) in the form

+where $\Phi$ is an appropriately chosen slowly-varying transformation matrix and the $\psi_1(t),\ldots,\psi_n(t)$ are slowly-varying phase functions for a scalar equation.

 The remainder of this article is organized as follows.
 In Section~\ref{section:oneint} we detail the procedure used by the local and global Levin method to construct the derivatives of the slowly-varying phase functions over a single subinterval of the interval $[a,b]$ over which (\ref{introduction:scalarode}) is given.
-A description of the global Levin method appears in Section~\ref{section:global}, and Section~\ref{section:local} details the local Levin method.
+A description of the global Levin method appears in Section~\ref{section:global}, while Section~\ref{section:local} details the local Levin method.
 The results of numerical experiments demonstrating the properties of these algorithms are discussed in Section~\ref{section:experiments}.
-We summarize this article and give a few brief suggestions for future work in Section~\ref{section:conclusion}.
+We comment on the algorithms of this article and give a few brief suggestions for future work in Section~\ref{section:conclusion}.
 Appendix~\ref{section:appendix} details a standard adaptive spectral solver for ordinary differential equations which is used by the local Levin method, and to construct reference solutions in our numerical experiments.

 \end{section}